 My approach encompasses lifestyle modification, mental health optimization, and a wide array of medical interventions.
 Achieving a healthy inflammatory response has a profound effect on a variety of common complaints including (but not limited to): fatigue, pain, sleep disorders, and aging.

-Again, I am thrilled to be joining such a vibrant and passionate practice and look forward to developing long-lasting and meaningful relationships with my colleagues and future patients.
+Again, I am thrilled to be a member of such a vibrant and passionate practice and to be building long-lasting and meaningful relationships with my colleagues and patients.